decentraland/documentation/content/creator/sdk7/media/video-playing.md

 ## Streaming using Decentraland Cast

-You can livestream from your camera or share your screen using [Decentraland Cast](https://cast.decentraland.org).
+You can livestream from your camera or share your screen using [Decentraland Cast]({{< ref "/creator/worlds/cast.md">}}).
 This streaming method uses the same comms architecture used for live communications between players, and is easy to set up and has a lot less delay than streaming from external sources.

 {{< hint warning >}}
 **📔 Note**: Decentraland cast is only available to use in a World, not in scenes published to Genesis City.
-Only the user with the wallet that owns the NAME for the World is able to stream.
+See [Decentraland Cast]({{< ref "/creator/worlds/cast.md">}}) for more information.
 As Worlds have a limited capacity of maximum 100 players at a time, this streaming method can only reach that maximum amount.
 {{< /hint >}}